luongquoccuong2103/googleCalendar/README.md

 # Note
-The Firebase schedule job will not run on emulator mode, you will need to deploy the project to your firebase schedule functions and checklogs.
+The Firebase schedule job can only run in production mode, you will need to deploy the project to your firebase schedule functions and checklogs.
-For alternative solution, i have created api "Sync Events" which will do all the task of the job.
+For alternative solution in local enviroment, i have created api "Sync Events" which will do all the task of the job.